matthaley/a2a_multiagent/horizon_agent/README.md

-# Horizon Agent
+# Horizon Agent: Your Secure Order Specialist

-This agent is a sample tenant-specific service that provides information about orders.
+Welcome to the Horizon Agent!
+This is a specialized, secure agent that's part of our multi-agent trip planner.

-## Function
+## What It Does

-The Horizon Agent is designed to simulate a service that would be used by a specific tenant (e.g., a specific company or user).
-It has a single tool, `get_order_status`, which returns mock data for an order.
+The Horizon Agent's job is to provide information about orders.
+This agent is a sample of a "tenant-specific" service, meaning it's designed to handle data for a particular user or company.

-In the multi-tenant architecture, an instance of the Horizon Agent is run for a specific tenant.
-The `host_agent` is responsible for routing requests to the correct instance based on the `tenant_id`.
+Because it handles sensitive information, this agent is secure and requires you to log in before you can use it.

-## Running the Agent
+## How to Run This Agent

-For instructions on how to run this agent as part of the complete demo, please see the main [README.md](../../README.md) file.
+This agent is designed to be run as part of the complete multi-agent system.
+For full instructions on how to get everything up and running, please see the main [README.md](../../README.md) file in the project's root directory.